ScotterC/fileclip/README.md

   validates :attachment, :attachment_presence => true
 ````

-However, these will work fine:
+However, this will work fine.
+It'll skip the attachment check if a filepicker url is present and validate if it's not.
 ````
   validates_attachment :attachment, :size => { :in => 0..1000 }, :presence => true
 ````